morozovaolga/OCR2HTML/README.en.md

 OCR → HTML (paragraph-preserving, with spelling modernization)

 This minimal toolchain takes a PDF that already contains an OCR text layer, reconstructs paragraphs/headings based on page layout, applies historical (pre‑reform) Russian spelling rules (oldspelling), then modern Russian spelling/typographic normalization, and exports clean HTML/TXT.
+Also supports EPUB file generation with automatically created cover based on a template.

 No frontend or extra files — just the scripts you need.